• Question: What mountain ranges are found in New York State?

-New York State is home to several gorgeous and ancient mountain ranges, including the Adirondack Mountains, the Catskill Mountains, and part of the Appalachian Mountain Range.
-Hikers in the area will find these accessible from most parts of the state, and the opportunities for hiking and camping are all but endless, including great hiking day trips from NYC.
-The intersection of New York’s mountains with trails like the Long Path and the Appalachian Trail make these peaks a must-see for any avid hiker.
+• Answer: Hikers in the area will find these accessible from most parts of the state, and the opportunities for hiking and camping are all but endless, including great hiking getaways from NYC.

 Sugarloaf

+Located in Greene County, along the range and trail known as the Devil’s Path, Sugarloaf is one of several mountains of the same name.
 The mountain’s summit reaches 3,800 feet in elevation at the top, and there are two approaches – the Pecoy Notch Trail and the Mink Hollow Trail – that hikers can choose from.

+Both of these options are difficult hikes that involve some class 2 hiking, with an elevation gain of over 2,000 feet.
 Sugarloaf is a beautiful hike with some unique views, including an old stone quarry in which hikers can find big stone chairs.
+Camping is permitted at the Mink Hollow Lean-To or the Roaring Brook Trailhead.
+Sugarloaf Map

-Westkill Mountain reaches an impressive 3,880 feet at its summit, making it number six in the list of tallest Catskill 3500-ers.
+West Kill Mountain reaches an impressive 3,880 feet at its summit, making it number six in the list of tallest Catskill 3500-ers.

 Although the summit does not have a spectacular view, hikers can see from the trail views of the Blackhead Range, the central high peaks, the Shawangunks, and the Hudson River.
+Several viewpoints, including Buck Ridge Lookout, just east of the summit, offer these vistas.

 Westkill Mountain is along the 25-mile Devil’s Path at its westernmost point, and is considered the easiest peak along this trail.

 The approaches to Westkill's summit are accessible via the Devil’s Path Trailhead as well as the Diamond Notch Trailheads.
-More Hudson Valley day trips

-Blackhead
+3. Blackhead Mountain

-Blackhead
+Blackhead Mountain

-Blackhead Mountain ties for fourth-highest peak in the Catskill Mountains, NY, with a summit of 3,940 feet in elevation.
+Blackhead Mountain ties for fourth-highest peak in the Catskill Mountains, with a summit of 3,940 feet in elevation.

 Its summit is the highest part of the Escarpment Trail, a historic trail in the Catskills that was one of the very first marked hiking trails in American history.